 The hydraulic control levers become operational when the contacts at the bottom of the carriage touch the power strip on the frame tube.
 The hydraulic control levers will only work when the cutting head is close enough to the front end of the mill to touch the power strip.

 See Figure 4-1.
-Hydraulic units have six control levers to load, clamp, turn and level logs.
+Standard hydraulic units have five control levers to load, clamp, turn and level logs.